What is Tarsal Tunnel Syndrome?

 - footwear changes

-- prescription orthotics – Prescription orthotics are one of the one of the most important means of treating Tarsal Tunnel Syndrome because they can be prescribed specifically to alleviate tension and compression on the tarsal nerve.
+- Custom orthotics – Prescription orthotics are one of the one of the most important means of treating Tarsal Tunnel Syndrome because they can be prescribed specifically to alleviate tension and compression on the tarsal nerve.

 - THOR Low Level Light Laser Therapy